6 Evidence-Based Health Benefits of Lemon

 5. Reduce the risk of cancer

-A healthy diet rich in fruits and vegetables may help prevent some types of cancer Some observational studies have found that people who eat citrus fruits have a lower risk of cancer, while other studies have found no effects in test-tube studies, showing that many of the compounds found in lemons killed cancer cells.
-However, it may not have the same effect on the human body.
-Some researchers believe that plant compounds found in lemons – such as limonene and naringinin – could have anti-cancer effects, but this hypothesis needs further research.
+A healthy diet rich in fruits and vegetables may help prevent some types of cancer.
+Some observational studies have found that people who eat citrus fruits have a lower risk of cancer, while other studies have found no effect.
+In test-tube studies, many of the compounds found in lemons have killed cancer cells, but this may not translate to the human body.
+Some researchers believe that plant compounds found in lemons—such as limonene and naringinin—could have anti-cancer effects, but this hypothesis needs further research.
 Animal studies show that the compound D-limonene, found in lemon oil, has anti-cancer properties.
 Another study used tangerine pulp containing the plant compounds beta-cryptoxanthine and hesperidin, which are also found in lemons.
-This study discovered that these compounds prevent malignant tumors from developing in the tongue, lungs and colon of rodents.
-However, it should be noted that the research team used a very high dose of chemicals, much more than you might get by eating lemons or oranges.
+This study discovered that these compounds prevented malignant tumors from developing in the tongue, lungs, and colon of rodents.
+However, it should be noted that the research team used very high doses of chemicals, much more than you might get by eating lemons or oranges.
 While some plant compounds from lemons and other citrus fruits may have anti-cancer potential, there is no good evidence to suggest that lemons can fight cancer in humans.
-If certain phytochemicals found in lemons have been shown to prevent cancer in animal studies.
-However, their similar effect on humans needs more studies.

 ADVERTISEMENT